Master in Social Work (MSW): Career Path

 • Social welfare policy and services: Knowledge of the history and current state of social welfare policy in the United States and other countries, as well as an understanding of the different types of social services available and the systems in place to deliver them.

-• Research methods: Knowledge of research methods used in the field of social work, including statistical analysis, survey design, and program evaluation.
+• Research methods: Knowledge of research methods used in social work, including statistical analysis, survey design, and program evaluation.

 • Clinical practice: Knowledge and skills necessary to provide direct services to clients, such as assessment, intervention, counseling, and case management.